- In All UH Web Pages

 - The credit line can be in very small but readable type and placed just under the photo.
 7pt type is often sufficient.

 The University of Houston Graphic Standards apply to anything bearing the university's name, logo, or other unique identifying mark.

 The purchasing department requires all printed ads, digital ads, and promotional items to be approved by UH Marketing & Communication.
 Purchasing needs to see the approval for the ad before they can release funds to pay the vendor, per MAPP 04.01.03, Section VII, Item N (http://www.uh.edu/mapp/04/040103.pdf).

 Personnel ads must be approved by Human Resources at 713-743-5770 and the Office of Affirmative Action at 713-743-8835.

 All forms of advertising, marketing, and promotional pieces, particularly those paid for by university or state funds, are subject to pre-approval before they are sent to the printer, publisher, or other 3rd party vendor.
-Creative for all advertising, marketing, and promotional pieces need to undergo the Ad Approval process each time it is reused.
-This includes (but is not limited to) advertising created to supporting student organizations, student research, faculty research and items created with any University of Houston logo, mark, or symbol on it.
+Creative for all advertising, marketing, and promotional pieces need to undergo the Ad Approval process.
+Approvals will be valid for six months from the orignal approval date.
+If it has been more than six months since the last approval date, the piece will have to be resubmitted to Ad Approval.
+This includes (but is not limited to) advertising created to support student organizations, student research, faculty research and items created with any University of Houston logo, mark, or symbol on it.
 Only non-graphic (text only) advertisements in the Yellow Pages, KUHT or KUHF are exempt from pre-approval.